 The cause of AD is not entirely known but is thought to include both genetic and environmental factors.
 Genetics determine partially the risk of developing AD.

 ApoE genes are commonly known to have the strong influence on the risk of Alzheimer's disease.

 We test for variants on the APOE epsilon 4 and APOE epsilon 2.
 Apart from the genetic risk itself, you'll get your risk compared to average and lifestyle recommendations to lower your risk.

 Currently, there is no cure for AD, but drug and non-drug treatments may help with both cognitive and behavioral symptoms.
 They include

 You may be interested in knowing your Alzheimer's genetics risk, especially if this disease is running in your family.

-For now, there is no clear way how to prevent Alzheimer's, but according to modern study moderate physical activity, consumption of Omega3, learning new languages, solving puzzles and crosswords in mature age can delay and/or slow down the disease.
+For now, there is no clear way how to prevent Alzheimer's.
+However, according to modern studies environmental and behavioral factors such as education, exercises, and red wine are protective of Alzheimer.
+They can delay and/or slow down the disease.

 If you are suffering from diabetes, high cholesterol, head trauma or had the disease running in your family It is highly recommended that you test your APOE genes.
 Anyone can test his likelihood of developing Alzheimer and adjust his lifestyle with just a few simple tricks that will make you live longer and healthier.